ferjorosa/hallucination-detection-blogpost/blog_post_draft.md

 **Model size matters, but architecture matters more:** Larger models do perform better within their architecture type - RoBERTa-Large beats RoBERTa-Base by 12-15 points, and Llama 8B vastly outperforms Llama 1B (74.8% vs 42.1% zero-shot).
 However, a fine-tuned RoBERTa-Large (355M parameters) can compete with much larger decoder models because encoders are naturally suited for semantic matching tasks like groundedness detection, while LLMs are optimized for open-ended generation.

-**Fast Payback on Efficiency:** Encoder models deliver massive inference cost savings that quickly offset fine-tuning expenses.
+**Fast payback on efficiency:** Encoder models deliver massive inference cost savings that quickly offset fine-tuning expenses.
 The cost of fine-tuning ModernBERT equals fewer than 5,000 inference queries with Llama 3 8B - meaning the investment pays back almost immediately in high-throughput production systems where you might process thousands of queries daily.

 ## Conclusions and Future Work